-National Marrow Donor Program (as successor in interest to Be The Match BioTherapies, LLC)
+National Marrow Donor Program (as successor in interest to Be The Match BioTherapies Collection Services, LLC (formerly known as Be The Match BioTherapies, LLC))

-Effective March 2018, the President of Be The Match BioTherapies, LLC became a member of the Company's board of directors and subsequently was appointed Acting Chief Executive Officer of the Be The Match/National Marrow Donor Program organization in February 2020.
-The Company has a collaboration agreement with the National Marrow Donor Program (as successor in interest to Be The Match BioTherapies, LLC) and a research agreement with an affiliated organization, Center for International Blood and Marrow Transplant Research.
-For the three months ended March 31, 2020 and 2019, the Company recorded expense of \$0.2 million and less than \$0.1 million, respectively, related to these agreements.
-As of March 31, 2020 and December 31, 2019, amounts on the balance sheet related to these agreements in each period were \$0.2 million, which amounts were included in accounts payable and accrued expenses and other current liabilities and less than \$0.1 million, which amounts were included in prepaid expenses and other current assets.
+Effective March 2018, Amy Lynn Ronneberg, the then serving President of Be The Match BioTherapies, LLC, became a member of the Company's board of directors and subsequently was appointed Chief Executive Officer of the National Marrow Donor Program/Be The Match, or NMDP/Be The Match, organization in June 2020.
+The Company has collaboration agreements with the National Marrow Donor Program (as successor in interest to Be The Match BioTherapies Collection Services, LLC (formerly known as Be The Match BioTherapies, LLC)) and a research agreement with an affiliated organization, Center for International Blood and Marrow Transplant Research.
+In addition, in June 2020, the Company entered into a clinical collaboration agreement with NMDP/Be The Match to evaluate the potential utility of MGTA-145 for mobilizing and collecting hematopoietic stem cells from donors in a single day and then using them for allogeneic transplants in patients.
+Under the terms of this agreement, the Company shall fund up to fifty percent of NMDP/Be The Match clinical trial costs and provide the trial drugs which will be included in research and development expense.

+For the three months ended March 31, 2021 and 2020, the Company recorded expense of \$0.1 million and \$0.2 million, respectively, related to these agreements.
+As of March 31, 2021 and December 31, 2020, amounts on the balance sheet related to these agreements were \$0.1 million and less than \$0.1 million, which amounts were included in accounts payable and accrued expenses and other current liabilities and less than \$0.1 million as of March 31, 2021 and December 31, 2020, which amounts were included in prepaid expenses and other current assets.